ZygisT/Algorithms/README.md

-## Collection of Data Structures and Algorithms in Javascript
+## Data Structures and Algorithms in Javascript

 * Reverse String